building resilient + subversive fair food culture

 SUBMIT your APPLICATION HERE to JOIN our CSA!

-A certain number of memberships ('Shares') will be available, with sign up and payment securing your 'share'.
+A certain set number of memberships ('Shares') will be available each year in advance of the upcoming CSA Season commencement, with sign up AND payment securing your 'share'.
+CSA2020 starts 24 JANUARY 2020.